flectra-hq/documentation-user/project/planning/assignments.rst

 priority.
 Tasks with a higher priority will automatically be moved to the top of the column.
 From the Kanban view, click on the star in the bottom left of a task to tag it as **high priority**.
-For the tasks that are not tagged, Odoo will automatically classify them according to their deadlines.
+For the tasks that are not tagged, Flectra will automatically classify them according to their deadlines.

 Note that dates that passed their deadlines will appear in red( in the